nail-e/Keylogger-project/README.md

 It will send an email every 20 seconds, although, this can be changed by changing the value of SEND_REPORT_EVERY.

 <h4> Can I use the .exe embedded? </h4>
-Sure, though, the .exe will send it to no email, it's just an example on how the program would look like.
+Sure, though, the .exe will send the inputs to no email, it's just an example on how the program would look like.